mszegedy/plea/story/ch-6.md

 Vasilisa examined it.
 "Look, uh, spirit.
 You have about five seconds to let go of my friend, before I fling your idol out into the forest.
 Sofia said I can't turn you off, but I can get rid of you instead, so, how would you like that?"

 The idol didn't react.
 "Um.
-Vasilisa.
-Don't taunt the disease spirit, please.
+Vasilisa," said Artemis shakily.
+"Don't taunt the disease spirit, please.
 It already feels really bad.
-I don't want it to feel worse," said Artemis shakily.
+I don't want it to feel worse."

 "One..."
 Vasilisa lifted the pendant's string off of Artemis's neck and pulled it over her head.